meta-llama/llama/README.md

 You can follow the steps below to quickly get up and running with Llama 2 models.
 These steps will let you run quick inference locally.
 For more examples, see the [Llama 2 recipes repository](https://github.com/facebookresearch/llama-recipes).

-1. In a conda env with PyTorch / CUDA availableClone and download this repository
+1. In a conda env with PyTorch / CUDA available clone and download this repository.

 2. In the top level directory run:
     ```bash